peteroupc/classic-wallpaper/uielements.md

 > **Note:** Icons and cursors with no translucent pixels are often stored in the form of an _XOR mask_ (color mask) and a black-and-white _AND mask_ ("inverted alpha" mask), a format that additionally allows for so-called "inverted pixels".
 >
 >  1. First, the output pixels are combined using a bit-by-bit AND operation with the pixels in the AND mask, so that the output pixels become black where the mask is black (all its bits are zeros), in the _opaque_ areas of the icon or cursor, and left unchanged elsewhere.
->  2. Then, the output pixels are combined using a bit-by-bit XOR operation with the pixels in the XOR mask, so that, among other things, the mask is copied to the output where the output is black, and the rest of the output is inverted where the mask is white (all its bits are ones).
+>  2. Then, the output pixels are combined using a bit-by-bit exclusive-OR (XOR) operation with the pixels in the XOR mask, so that, among other things, the mask is copied to the output where the output is black, and the rest of the output is inverted where the mask is white (all its bits are ones).
 >
 >  For icons and cursors with only colored and transparent pixels (and no inverted pixels), the XOR mask should be black wherever the AND mask is white (all its bits are ones).

 ## Animations

-Although Windows 95 and later versions have an _animation control_ for displaying simple 8-bit-per pixel video files without sound in the AVI format, this control appears to be rarely used.
-More usually, in traditional desktop applications, animations are implemented manually, with the frames of the animation either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not used by the animation's frames).
+Although Windows 95 and later versions have an _animation control_ for displaying simple 8-bit-per pixel video files without sound in the AVI format, this control appears to be rarely in use.
+More usually, in traditional desktop applications, animations are implemented manually, with the frames of the animation either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not present in the animation's frames).
 AVI file writing at 20 frames per second is implemented in _desktopwallpaper.py_ under the method `writeavi`.

+## Drawing Style

+The following points are observed in general in user interface graphics, including icons, cursors, and illustrations, from about 1995 to about 2003, when they are drawn using a limited color palette:

+- Curves and straight line segments are drawn unsmoothed and one pixel thick.
+- Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
+This can be achieved by drawing the line segment in equally-sized steps.
+- The three-dimensional (3-D) appearance of graphics (including buttons, window borders, and real-world objects) is based on a light source shining from the upper left.[^3]  Thus, for example, graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^4]
+    - If it is desired to give a real-world object a 3-D look with a limited color palette, that object is generally drawn in an _isometric_ view (rather than straight on).
+- In icons, cursors, and digital illustrations limited to the VGA palette[^1], color gradient fills (smooth transitions from one color to another) and simulations of color gradients are avoided.
+With a 256-color palette, such gradient fills are present but subtle.
+- Icons and cursors representing real-world objects tend to have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look.
+- Larger versions of icons originally in size 32&times;32 (for example, the 48&times;48 version) tend to be the same as the original icon but with finer but non-essential detail.

+After about 2003, icons, cursors, and illustrations for user interfaces tend to be 8-bpc images and are less interesting to discuss here, as 16- and 256-color versions tend to be derived from those images through _dithering_[^6] or similar techniques.

 ## License